archboard/docs.tidalptc.com/content/pages/self-hosted.md

 ## Configuration

 After saving the school selection, you will be taken to Tidal PTC's district/tenant settings.
 These settings apply to all the schools on your Tidal PTC server.
+Users with the `district admin` role can edit the system settings.

 ### System settings